Caroline Bammel

-Caroline Penrose Bammel, FBA (née Hammond; 6 July 1940 – 31 October 1995), also known as Caroline Hammond Bammel, was an English ecclesiastical historian, classicist, and academic, who specialised in the history of early Christianity.
-She was a Fellow of Girton College, Cambridge from 1968 to 1995, and Reader in Early Church History at the University of Cambridge from 1992 to 1995.
+Caroline Penrose Bammel, FBA (née Hammond; 6 July 1940 – 31 October 1995), also known as Caroline Hammond Bammel, was a Cornish ecclesiastical historian, classicist, and academic, who specialised in the history of early Christianity.
+She was a Fellow of Girton College, Cambridge, from 1968 to 1995, and Reader in Early Church History at the University of Cambridge from 1992 to 1995.

 Early life and education

-Bammel was born on 6 July 1940 in Falmouth, Cornwall, England.
+Bammel was born on 6 July 1940 in Falmouth, Cornwall.
 She first met her father, N. G. L. Hammond, at the age of five as he had been away fighting in the Second World War.

 She was educated at Clifton High School, then an all-girls private school in Clifton, Bristol.
 In October 1959 she matriculated into Girton College, Cambridge, to study classics.
 Her tutors included Alison Duke and Robert Runcie.
 She graduated with a second class Bachelor of Arts (BA) degree in 1962.

 Bammel remained at Girton College to research "the continuity and discontinuity between the 'classical' Greek and Latin world and the new attitudes brought into being as people in the Roman Empire became Christian", and completed her Doctor of Philosophy (PhD) degree in 1966.
 Her doctoral supervisor was Henry Chadwick. and her thesis was entitled 'The manuscript tradition of Origen's commentary on Romans in the Latin translation by Rufinus'.